Merci-chao/userChrome.js/README.md

 - **🗂️ Tab Groups Support:** Fully supports mouse operations for tab groups — even in multi-row mode — delivering a smoother, more graceful experience.
 - **🎞️ Enhanced Tab Animations:** Adds fluid transitions for various tab-related actions.
 - **📐 Optimized Space Usage:** Makes full use of available UI space, including the area beneath window control buttons.
-- **🖱️ Smooth Dragging Experence:** Supports animated tab dragging even in multi-row mode.
+- **🖱️ Smooth Dragging Experience:** Supports animated tab dragging even in multi-row mode.
 - **📌 Pinned Tabs Grid Layout:** Pinned tabs are fixed in a compact grid when Tabs Bar is scrollable — ideal for managing large numbers of pinned tabs.
 - **🛠️ Customizable Preferences:** Offers a rich set of options and features to tailor the experience precisely to your liking.
 - **🔄 Auto-Update Checker:** Automatically checks for updates to ensure you're always equipped with the latest enhancements and improvements.